Victorian Christmas Bush

 The common name of Victorian Christmas Bush comes from the fact that this is when it flowers around Melbourne, especially in the Dandenong Ranges.

-Propagation is from cuttings or from seed.
+Propagation is from cuttings or from seed, or from heeled cuttings.